rubrikinc/rubrik-sdk-for-powershell/docs/commands/New-RubrikSnapshot.md

 ### EXAMPLE 1
 ```
-Get-RubrikVM 'Server1' | New-RubrikSnapshot -Inherit
+Get-RubrikVM 'Server1' | New-RubrikSnapshot -Forever
 ```

-This will trigger an on-demand backup for any virtual machine named "Server1" using the existing SLA domain
+This will trigger an on-demand backup for any virtual machine named "Server1" that will be retained indefinitely and available under Unmanaged Objects.

 ### EXAMPLE 2
 ```
 Get-RubrikFileset 'C_Drive' | New-RubrikSnapshot -SLA 'Gold'
 ```

-This will trigger an on-demand backup for any fileset named "C_Drive" using the "Gold" SLA Domain
+This will trigger an on-demand backup for any fileset named "C_Drive" using the "Gold" SLA Domain.

 ### EXAMPLE 3
 ```
-Get-RubrikDatabase 'DB1' | New-RubrikSnapshot -ForceFull -Inherit
+Get-RubrikDatabase 'DB1' | New-RubrikSnapshot -ForceFull -SLA 'Silver'
 ```

 This will trigger an on-demand backup for any database named "DB1" and force the backup to be a full rather than an incremental.